-The results showed that packaging and refrigeration by retailers were the processes that contributed the most significant GHG emissions and risks, especially for small- and medium-sized products.
-Swire Beverages either leases or sells refrigerators at a discount to of the life cycle retailers.
-Following completion of the inventory and evaluation of reduction opportunities, GHG emissions the company installed energy-efficient refrigerator equipment and aggressively pursued hydrofluorocarbon (HFC) recovery and HFC-free technologies.
+The results showed that packaging and refrigeration by retailers were the processes that contributed the most significant GHG emissions and risks, especially for smalland medium-sized products.
+Swire Beverages either leases or sells refrigerators at a discount to retailers.
+Following completion of the inventory and evaluation of reduction opportunities, the company installed energy-efficient refrigerator equipment and aggressively pursued hydrofluorocarbon (HFC) recovery and HFC-free technologies.
 The new equipment uses 35 - 40 percent less electricity while reducing the usage of HFC-134a, a refrigerant with high global warming potential.
-Swire also calculated that if all retailers installed the new if all retailers installed the new refrigerators, it would save of drinking products refrigerators, it would save 5-16 percent of the life cycle GHG emissions of drinking products depending on their size.
+Swire also calculated that if all retailers installed the new if all retailers installed the new refrigerators, it would save 5 - 16% of the life cycle GHG emissions of drinking products refrigerators, it would save 5 -16 percent of the life cycle GHG emissions of drinking products depending on their size.